 3. Turn off social media notifications

-Smart phones are a great invention, but if you’re glancing at your phone every minute of every day and responding to Facebook and LinkedIn notifications as they happen immediately, then it’s time to take it back a notch and reassess your priorities.
-Social media is a great tool for business and a modern day gem for keeping in touch with friends and family near and far.
+Smartphones make our personal and professional lives easier in many ways, but if you’re glancing at your phone every minute of every day and responding to Facebook and LinkedIn notifications as they happen immediately, then it’s time to take it back a notch and reassess your priorities.
+Social media can be a great tool for business and a modern-day gem for keeping in touch.
 Turning off your social notifications doesn’t mean you will be any less connected, but instead you can check notifications at times during your day that suits your schedule and priorities.
 It means checking all of your notifications at once when you consciously log into Facebook, and not receiving 50 notifications each day as they happen.
+The secret is to create habits which put you in control of your notifications, not the other way around.
+You can follow this instruction on how to turn off notifications for your computer, either Windows or Mac.

 4. Choose your communication channels wisely

-Email is a great tool, but if you’re trying to avoid communication overload, just be sure you’re choosing your own communication channels wisely and with intention.
+Email is a critical tool in many businesses, but if you’re trying to avoid communication overload, just be sure you’re choosing your own communication channels wisely and with intention.
 Sometimes we default to email because it’s easier.
 At times, however, it will be more effective to pick up the phone and actually speak with someone, rather than start an email conversation that can go back and forth for days.
 Keep this in mind, and don’t add to the communication overload of others in the workplace.
+You may find, too, that if you’re more mindful of the communication demands you’re putting on other people, the more mindful they are towards you in return.

 5. Book in communication detox days